jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 This will output a dictionary, in this case, called haplotype1_read_dict.npy

 From this reads can be phased.
 The rules for phasing rely on underlying data type so ensure you use the most appropriate script.
 For this you will need to install pysam, pandas, numpy, multiprocessing, csv, intervaltree and math.
 You will need a contig lengths file which is a tab seperated file with a contig name followed by the length of the contig.
-Then run the compare alignments file.
-Foe example for hic run compare_alignments_hic.py
+Then run the compare alignments file on a 10 core machine.
+For example for hic run compare_alignments_hic.py

 > python compare_alignments_hic.py  \
 > --chromosome chr1 \